xan105/Mini-Launcher/README.md

 ## Github Actions

-- `.github/workflows/go-build-on-linux.yaml`
+- `./.github/workflows/go-build-on-linux.yaml`
-- `.github/workflows/go-build-on-windows.yaml`
+- `./.github/workflows/go-build-on-windows.yaml`

-Produce a release artifact.
+Build all targets (debug and release) and create a release.